techdev-VIK/My-Radiance-App/README.md

 ### 4. Authentication using JWT

 * Login form - existing users
-* Private route - login, wishlist and checkout
+* Private routes - login, wishlist and checkout
 * Create New Account - New Users
 * Data stored on MongoDB